 One of the benefits of using sub-accounts is that you can earmark money specifically for tax payments.
 This ensures that you always have enough funds on hand to make your tax payments on time.

-If you're a freelancer or independent contractor, then sub-accounts can help you take advantage of tax deductions.
+If you're a professional services firm or independent contractor, then sub-accounts can help you take advantage of tax deductions.
 You can set up a sub-account specifically for business expenses and then write off those expenses come tax season.

 No one knows when the next financial downturn will hit.
 But, if you're prepared, you can use sub-accounts to help you weather the storm.
 By setting up a sub-account specifically for your "rainy day fund," you'll make it easier to save up to the amount you need in case of an emergency.